 The nickel mining company is a subsidiary of St. Peter Port Capital (SPPC) of Guernsey, a British Crown dependency.
 According to comments submitted to BLM by its agent, Squire Patten Boggs in September 2015, RFN is a domestic company, organized under the laws of Nevada.
 SPPC’s 2014 annual report says that RNC is controlled by SPPC and managed directly by its Investment Manager.

-RFNC is 15 percent of St. Peter Port Capital’s portfolio.
-See here.
-Rounded off and in U.S. dollars, the cost of RFNC is shown as $3.6 million in SPPC’s annual report.
+RFNC was originally 15% of St. Peter Port Capital’s portfolio.
+It has since been devalued due to opposition to te the two mining projects.
+Rounded off and in U.S. dollars, the cost of RFNC was shown as $3.6 million in SPPC’s annual report.
 Current value is shown as $16.3 million,

 According to the BLM’s LR 2000 data base on October 1, 2014, RFNC holds 225 federal mining claims on approximately 4,650 acres managed by the Rogue River-Siskiyou National Forest in Curry, Oregon and Coos Bay District BLM.
 The claims are located as lode claims.
 They’re in two separate blocks—the Red Flat Claims Block and the Cleopatra Claims Block.
 See area map in right side bar for general location.